karstengresch/awesome-jboss/readme.md

 [Nodyn](http://nodyn.io) - Framework allowing running server side JavaScript - bit like a JVM version of Node.js.

+[Immutant](http://immutant.org) - Clojure libraries to make JBoss work in the clojure world.
+Includes Infinispan, Undertow and other integrations.

 **Integrate**

 [JBoss Fuse](http://www.jboss.org/products/fuse/overview/) - The integration component of the broader JBoss middleware stack.
 Built on Apache Camel, Apache ActiveMQ, Apache CXF and Apache Karaf (as well as integrating fabric8, see all below), Fuse enables you doing integration projects programatically.